mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 This document outlines the steps needed to build a [Yocto Project](https://www.yoctoproject.org/?target=_blank) image for a device.
 The build output will most notably include:
 * a file that can be flashed to the device storage during initial provisioning, it has suffix `.sdimg`
-* an artifact containing rootfs filesystem image file that Mender can deploy to your provisioned device, it normally has suffix `.mender`
+* an Artifact containing rootfs filesystem image file that Mender can deploy to your provisioned device, it has suffix `.mender`

 Mender has two [reference devices](../../Getting-started/What-is-Mender#mender-reference-devices): a virtual QEMU device for testing without the need for hardware, and the BeagleBone Black.
 Building for these devices is well tested with Mender.
 If you are building for your own device